The Power of Personal Projects

 Why is Bob unmotivated?

-He hates his job?
+Does he hate his job?
 Could be.

 He doesn’t have trustworthy friends?
 A family?
 A girlfriend?
 This also could be a reason.